 - Sample-based VST Instruments are the biggest memory consumers within a project.
 Therefore, you should only use as many VST Instruments as necessary.
 If possible, do not use multiple instances of the same VST Instrument.
 Instead, use several MIDI tracks to address a single instance of the same instrument.

-- If you do not want to confine yourself to a memory-saving way of working, you will need to expand the installed memory, which might require a switch from 32-bit to 64-bit.
+- If you prefer not to confine yourself to a memory-saving way of working, you will need to expand the installed memory, which might require a switch from 32-bit to 64-bit.

 Hiding the public VST plug-in folder